1

 Ambulance means any publicly or privately-owned vehicle that is specially designed, constructed, modified or equipped to be used, maintained and operated on streets or highways to transport clients to a hospital or other treatment facility in cases of accident, trauma or severe illness.
 Transport of clients requiring cardiac/hemodynamic monitoring is considered to be non-emergency only if such monitoring is required both before and after transport.
 Advanced airway management shall include clients who are ventilator dependent, require intubation and/or deep suctioning en route, or are on an apnea monitor before, during and after transport.
 Administration of intravenous (IV) medication en route shall not include self-administered IV medications.

 Non-emergent ground ambulance service is a Health First Colorado service when the member's medical professional indicates that the member requires an ambulance in order to be transported safely and they are unable to use less costly modes of NEMT services (e.g., mileage reimbursement, bus tickets).
-All out-of-state ground ambulance trips must be prior approved by the Department (See Prior Authorization).
+All out-of-state ground ambulance trips must be prior approved by the Department.
+Refer to the Prior Authorization section.

 Back to Top